pannachow/codewars/README.md

 # codewars

-Solution to katas from https://www.codewars.com
+Solutions to katas from https://www.codewars.com